farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 FARAO has three types of RangeActions : PstRangeAction, HvdcRangeAction, and InjectionRangeAction.

 #### PST Range Action {#pst-range-action}
 A PstRangeAction contains a network element which must point toward a PST of the iidm PowSyBl network model.
-The PstRangeAction will be able to modify the setpoint of this PST.
+The PstRangeAction will be able to modify the set-point of this PST.

 > 💡  **NOTE**
-> - the setpoint of the PstRangeAction is the angle of the PST, given in degree
+> - the set-point of the PstRangeAction is the angle of the PST, given in degree
-> - all the methods of the PST which mention a setpoint implicity ask for/return an angle
+> - all the methods of the PST which mention a set-point implicitly ask for/return an angle
 > - though, those methods are usually doubled with methods which ask for/return a tap

 The domain in which the PstRangeAction can modify the tap of the PST is delimited by 'TapRanges'.
 A PstRangeAction contains a list (which can be empty) of TapRanges.